Efficient Pauli channel estimation with logarithmic quantum memory: Preliminaries

 \subsection{Basic results in quantum information}

 Here we record some standard definitions and calculations in quantum information.

 \paragraph{Quantum measurements.} An $n$-qubit POVM is given by a set of positive-semidefinite matrices $\{F_s\}_s$, each corresponding to a classical outcome $s$, that satisfy $\sum_s F_s=I$.
 Here, $F_s$ is known as the POVM element.

+We consider the post-measurement state for POVM $\{F_s\}_s$ where each POVM element has some Cholesky decomposition $F_s = M_s^\dagger M_s$.
 When one measures a mixed state $\rho$ using this POVM, the probability of observing outcome $s$ is $\Tr(F_s\rho)$.
+If we consider implementing POVM $\{F_s\}_s$ on a given quantum state $\rho$, the post-measurement quantum state upon measuring $\rho$ with this POVM and observing outcome $s$ is given by

 When $F_s$ is rank-1 for all $s$, then we say that $\{F_s\}_s$ is a \emph{rank-1 POVM}.
 It is a standard fact, e.g. \cite[Lemma 4.8]{chen2022exponential}, that from an information-theoretic perspective, any POVM can be simulated by a rank-$1$ POVM and classical post-processing.
 In the sequel, we will thus assume without loss of generality, we assume all measurements in the learning protocols we consider to be rank-$1$ POVMs.
 We note that a useful parametrization for rank-1 POVMs is via

 for pure states $\{\ket{\psi_s}\}$ and nonnegative weights $w_s$ satisfying $\sum_s w_s = 1$.

 \paragraph{Identities on Pauli matrices.}

 We will use the following well-known lemma for the sum of tensor products of pairs of Pauli matrices: \begin{lemma}[E.g., Lemma 4.10 in~\cite{chen2022exponential}] We have